nemesisdb/nemesisdb/docs/docs/client_apis/python/sessions/Load.md

 :::note
-- Persistance does _not_ have to be enabled for this command.
-- This command is only for when sessions are enabled.
-If disabled, use [load()](../Load).
+- The command is available even if persistance is disabled
 :::